ldeluigi/higher-lower-pwned/README.md

 To run the entire project in production mode just type `docker-compose up -d` in the root folder of the repository.

+**Note:** In production mode, only requests to `/api` path are forwarded to the server, and the forwarding removes the `/api` from the URL path.
+This means that additional configuration is needed for production in the frontend code.

 ## Stopping containers

 To properly stop running containers use `docker-compose [-f ...] down`.